gdev96/imagic/README.md

 ##### 3. Image Magick 7

-In order to create the image thumbnails, server needs Imagic Magick 7.
+In order to create the image thumbnails, server needs Image Magick 7.

 Here are the instructions to download and install it.